-Voluntary coverage for employees in agricultural, forestry, and fishery establishments with fewer than five workers.
+Voluntary coverage for persons employed in agricultural, forestry, and fishery establishments with fewer than five regular employees.

 Some self-employed persons and entrepreneurs (such as business owners of small- and medium-sized enterprises) are covered.

 Special systems for civil servants.